Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/coffee-stainers/mark.md

 * [Q&A: Where is Mark from?](../../transcriptions/yt--nsfNFSevf4.md) https://www.youtube.com/watch?v=-nsfNFSevf4
 * [Snutt Talk: Game Director Mark](../../transcriptions/yt-G9n9eSO0l7A.md) https://www.youtube.com/watch?v=G9n9eSO0l7A

+## August 25th, 2020 Livestream
+* Q&A: What is expected for Tier 9? https://www.youtube.com/watch?v=EAOiEQn7E5A
+* Q&A: Are there internal discussions to significantly rework existing buildings like refineries? https://www.youtube.com/watch?v=x07FQZjbA_c
+* Q&A: What about wind turbines? https://www.youtube.com/watch?v=bvMAe2VTC5A

 ## June 8th, 2020 Livestream
 * [Q&A: Can you talk a little bit about balancing for Pipes?](../../transcriptions/yt-Pzda6aAHOYQ.md) https://www.youtube.com/watch?v=Pzda6aAHOYQ
 * [Q&A: What can you tell us about priorities over the next few months?](../../transcriptions/yt-qlQSwBKwoz0.md) https://www.youtube.com/watch?v=qlQSwBKwoz0